AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 **How (did we/ to) produce Di and Tri nucleotide signal using GenoSig?**

-Important : GenoSig is variant of [PaSiT](https://academic.oup.com/bioinformatics/article/36/8/2337/5695704) and both of them are developed by [Gleb Goussarav](https://github.com/GlebGoussarov)
+Important : GenoSig is a variant of [PaSiT](https://academic.oup.com/bioinformatics/article/36/8/2337/5695704) and both of them are developed by [Gleb Goussarav](https://github.com/GlebGoussarov)

 Regardless of our work, this step can be used to produce Di and Tri nucleotide signals in just two steps.